Baumwollboebele/localization_and_mapping/README.md

-# path_planning
+# localization and mapping
-This repository contains jupyter notebooks elaborating trajectory planing and mapping algorithms.
+This repository contains jupyter notebooks elaborating algorithms that ultimately lead to the SLAM algorithm.
 All examples are made after the explanations from: https://www.kalmanfilter.net